sisve/openconnect-wrapper/readme.md

 4. Run openconnect-installer.exe
    1. When asked, accept to install TAP-Windows.
    2. When TAP-Windows asks, choose to install TAP Utilities.

+### Downloading openconnect-wrapper on Windows

-5. Go to the latest release at https://github.com/sisve/openconnect-wrapper/releases/latest
+1. Go to the latest release at https://github.com/sisve/openconnect-wrapper/releases/latest
-   1. Download `connect-to-url.win-x64.exe`
+   1. If you need webview support, or if you are unsure, download `connect-to-url.win-x64.webview.exe`
+   2. If you do not need webview support, download `connect-to-url.win-x64.exe`
-   2. Right-click the downloaded file, and click Properties.
+   3. Right-click the downloaded file, and click Properties.
 If the notice "This file came from another computer and might be blocked to help protect your computer" is visible, check the checkbox "Unlock".
 Click OK to save any changes and close the properties window.
-6. Create a shortcut on your desktop to `\path\to\connect-to-url.win-x64.exe https://vpn.domain.com/group`
+2. Create a shortcut on your desktop to `\path\to\connect-to-url.win-x64.webview.exe https://vpn.domain.com/group`
-7. Configure the shortcut to run as administrator.
+3. Configure the shortcut to run as administrator.

 To connect to several vpns, read more about multiple connections below, and repeat step 6 and 7 above to create a shortcut for every vpn.

+## Persisting credentials on Windows

+This application can persist your vpn credentials between logins.
+Just check the checkbox to save the credentials, and Windows will handle it internally.
+The credentials are stored in Windows Credential Manager.
+To remove any persisted credentials, remove them from Windows Credential Manager.

+# Mac

-# Getting started on Mac
+## Getting started on Mac

+This assumes that you have homebrew installed.
+Installation instructions for Homebrew can be found at https://brew.sh/

 1. Install OpenConnect (if you're using homebrew; `homebrew install openconnect`)
 2. Go to the latest release at https://github.com/sisve/openconnect-wrapper/releases/latest